nglviewer/ngl/README.md

 Browser
 -------

-NGL requires your browser to support WebGL.
+The NGL Viewer requires your browser to support WebGL.
 To see if your browser supports WebGL and what you might need to do to activate it, visit the [Get WebGL](https://get.webgl.org/) page.

 Generally, WebGL is available in recent browser versions of Mozilla Firefox (>29) or Google Chrome (>27).
 The Internet Explorer supports WebGL only since version 11.
 The Safari Browser since version 8 (though WebGL can be activated in earlier version: first enable the Develop menu in Safari’s Advanced preferences, then secondly in the now visible Develop menu enable WebGL).